-FERPA Waiver: If someone is assisting you pay for your education, they must have a FERPA PIN number to access your account.
+FERPA Waiver: If someone is helping you pay for your education, they must have a FERPA PIN number to ask questions about your account.
 For more information on the FERPA waiver, visit the Office of the Bursar.

 Excess Express: If you want to receive excess funds via direct deposit, make sure you sign up for Excess Express .

 Massachusetts law requires that all college students have certain immunizations before coming to school.
 The New Student Immunization Program (NSIP) at University Health Services oversees these requirements.

 Go to the NSIP web page, for information on required immunizations and to download a copy of the Massachusetts Required Immunization History form.
 This form must be completed and returned to the NSIP before your first semester on campus.
 If information is not received by the end of the Add/Drop period, a registration hold will be placed on your record.
 It’s best to complete all required immunizations before beginning school.
 For more information, go to the immunizations website or call the NSIP, 413-577-5275.

 Massachusetts law requires full-time college students to have primary health insurance.
 If you don’t already have insurance, or if the plan you have won’t meet your needs while at school, you can take advantage of the university-sponsored Student Health Benefit Plan (SHBP).